laravelflare/flare/ROADMAP.md

 ## Pre-Alpha
 ManagedModel Form Validation

-Forms - Rapid creation of CRUD for different attribute types using built in Form Fields.
+Forms - Rapid creation of CRUD for different attribute types using built in Form Fields (Datepicker, WYSIWYG and File Upload remaining)

 Ability to Search Managed Models